dvdgrth/bits/README.md

 # bits
-A place to store bits of information about programming.
+A place to store bits of information about programming. \
+Mainly for myself so I dont have to regoogle everything.